 Skiers with a disability are persons meeting the definition contained in the Americans with Disabilities Act of 1990 as amended by the ADA Amendments Act of 2008, Section 12102, that substantially limits that person’s ability to ski or snowboard, negotiate slopes/trails or meet the general requirements to use passenger ropeways.
 This definition does not apply to impairments that are transitory, with an actual or expected duration of six (6) months or less.

 Skiers with a disability may qualify for discounted day tickets/complimentary day tickets for personal assistants and the use of specialized equipment where applicable.
+Arrangements for the personal assistant must be made in advance of arrival with the Director of Mountain Operations at Bogus Basin.

 Proof of disability may be required, which includes State-issued disability parking placards, a Federal disability Access Pass, other government-issued proof of disability cards, a written representation of disability prepared by a qualified medical practitioner, or a verbal representation by the skier which is not contradicted by observable fact, shall all be accepted as a credible assurance that the skier has a qualifying disability.